Ercenk/ContosoAMPBasic/README.md

 ![AuthandAPIFlow](docs/images/Auth_and_API_flow.png)

-1. Customer subscribes to an offer on Azure Marketplace
+1. Customer subscribes to an offer on Azure Marketplace.
-2. Commerce engine generates marketplace token for the landing page.
-This is an opaque token (unlike a JSON Web Token, JWT that is returned when authenticating against Azure AD) and does not contain any information.
+2. Commerce engine generates a marketplace token for the landing page.
+This is an opaque token, unlike a JSON Web Token (JWT) that is returned when authenticating against Azure AD, and does not contain any information.
 It is just an index to the subscription and used by the resolve API to retrieve the details of a subscription.
-This token is available when the user clicks the "Configure Account" for an inactive subscription, or "Manage Account" for an active subscription
+This token is available when the user clicks "Configure Account" for an inactive subscription or "Manage Account" for an active subscription.
-3. Customer clicks on the "Configure Account" (new and not activated subscription) or "Managed Account" (activated subscription) and accesses the landing page
+3. Customer clicks on "Configure Account" (new and not activated subscription) or "Manage Account" (activated subscription) and accesses the landing page.
-4. Landing page asks the user to logon using Azure AD [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) flow
+4. Landing page asks the user to logon using Azure AD [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) flow.
-5. Azure AD returns the id_token.
-There needs to be additional steps for validating the id_token.
-Just receiving an id_token is not enough for authentication.
+5. Azure AD returns the `id_token`.
+There needs to be additional steps for validating the `id_token` — just receiving an `id_token` is not enough for authentication.
 Also, the solution may need to ask for authorization to access other resources on behalf of the user.
-We are not covering them for brevity and ask you to refer to the related Azure AD documentation
+We are not covering them for brevity and ask you to refer to the related Azure AD documentation.
-6. Solution asks for an access token using the use [service-to-service access token request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request) of the client credential workflow to be able to call the API
+6. Solution asks for an access token using the [service-to-service access token request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request) of the client credential workflow to be able to call the API.
-7. Azure AD returns the access token
+7. Azure AD returns the access token.
-8. Solution prepends "Bearer " (notice the space) to the access token, and adds it to the "Authorization" header of the outgoing request.
-We are using the marketplace token previously received on the landing page to get the details of the subscription using the "resolve" API
+8. Solution prepends `"Bearer "` (notice the space) to the access token, and adds it to the `Authorization` header of the outgoing request.
+We are using the marketplace token previously received on the landing page to get the details of the subscription using the resolve API.
-9. The subscription details is returned
+9. The subscription details are returned.
-10. Further API calls are made, again using the access token obtained from the Azure AD, in this case to activate the subscription
+10. Further API calls are made, again using the access token obtained from the Azure AD, in this case to activate the subscription.

 ## The Scenario for the Sample

-This sample can be a good starting point if the solution does not have requirements for providing native experience for cancelling and updating a subscription by a customer.
+This sample can be a good starting point, assuming the solution does not have requirements of providing a native experience for cancelling or updating a subscription by a customer.

 It exposes a landing page that can be customized for branding.
 It provides a